High-intensity Voronoi percolation on manifolds: Connected cutsets and discretization

 \begin{remark} Note that in order to prove that $p_c(G_\ep)>0$, we only used that $G_\ep$ has bounded degree, which followed from the fact that $M$ has bounded curvature.
-Therefore, assumptions \ref{thm cond : connected+one-ended} and \ref{thm cond: log expansion} are unnecessary for this purpose. \end{remark}
+Therefore, assumptions \ref{thm cond : connected+one-ended} and \ref{thm cond: log expansion} (from Theorem \ref{thm:main}) are unnecessary for this purpose. \end{remark}

 \begin{remark} Note that connectedness of cutsets is not a priori necessary to prove $p_c(G_\ep)<1$.
-Indeed, the proof above only uses the fact that the number of minimal cutsets of a given size grows at most exponentially.
-If one only wanted to bound $p_c(G_\ep)$ -- and, as a consequence, only prove that $p_c(M,\lambda)\to p_c(\R^d)$, see Section~\ref{sec:fine_graining} and Remarks~\ref{rem:sub_fine-graining_minimalassumption} and \ref{rem:sup_fine-graining_pc_only} therein -- one could replace assumptions \ref{thm cond : connected+one-ended} and \ref{thm cond: log expansion} by some geometric property of $M$ that can be shown to imply such an exponential bound on the number of minimal cutsets in $G_\ep$.
+Indeed, it is enough to show that the number of minimal cutsets of a given size grows at most exponentially.
+Therefore, if one only wanted to bound $p_c(G_\ep)$ -- and, as a consequence, only prove that $p_c(M,\lambda)\to p_c(\R^d)$, see Section~\ref{sec:fine_graining} and Remarks~\ref{rem:sub_fine-graining_minimalassumption} and \ref{rem:sup_fine-graining_pc_only} therein -- one could replace assumptions \ref{thm cond : connected+one-ended} and \ref{thm cond: log expansion} by some geometric property of $M$ that can be shown to imply such an exponential bound on the number of minimal cutsets in $G_\ep$.
 In \cite{EST24}, a new approach was developed to upper bound the number of minimal cutsets even when one cannot hope for them to be connected in any sense.
 More precisely, such a bound is obtained by only assuming that graph is uniformly transient.
-Therefore, one could hope to either adapt the proof of \cite{EST24} to the continuum setting or try to directly prove that $G_\ep$ is uniformly transient, in order to show that $p_c(G_\ep)<1$ under the assumption that the Brownian motion on $M$ is transient (or that $M$ has isoperimetric dimension $>2$).
+Therefore, one could hope to either adapt the proof of \cite{EST24} to the continuum setting or try to directly prove that $G_\ep$ is uniformly transient, in order to show that $p_c(G_\ep)<1$ under the assumption that the Brownian motion on $M$ is (uniformly) transient (or that $M$ has isoperimetric dimension $>2$).
 We do not pursue this direction here, but we believe that this approach is plausible. \end{remark}